Lucy-Glanville-Brown/rock-paper-scissors/README.md

 ### Surface
 #### Images
-Each of the images used have similar colours and were found on https://www.vecteezy.com/
+The main rock paper scissors (rps) image was found on https://www.vecteezy.com/ and I cropped the image down to get the indivdual images for rock, paper and scissors.

+I also used an image resizer to get the images to the same size. https://resizeimage.net/
 #### Colours
-The color chosen for the background was chosen using Adobe color picker from the main rock paper scissor image Checked colors using https://contrast-grid.eightshapes.com to figure out the text color
+The colors chosen were from the main rock paper scissors (rps) image using Adobe Color Extract Theme

+Once the colors were chosen I used a contrast checker to decide on the text color https://contrast-grid.eightshapes.com
 #### Typography
-I decided to use “Lobster” and “San-serif” for the main body text with “Lato” and “Sans-Serif” for the headings.
+I decided to use “Lato” and “San-serif” for the main body text with “Lobster” and “Sans-Serif” for the headings.
 These were found by exploring Google Fonts.

 ## Technologies
 ### Languages